Rabies Vaccine

 Rabies Vaccination (pre-exposure)

 The Rabies vaccine is an inactivated vaccine administered via injection into the upper arm’s deltoid muscle.
-A typical course of the Rabies vaccine, such as Rabipur, consists of three doses spread over three to four weeks.
+A typical course of the Rabies vaccine, consists of three doses spread over three to four weeks.
 If you have immediate travel plans, don’t fret.
 Our experienced pharmacists can expedite the immunisation process, ensuring completion within just seven days.
 However, please note that a booster dose will be required after one year.

 Upon completing the initial course of three to four injections, an average traveller is protected for approximately ten years.
 Additional protection can be achieved through a single booster dose when required, providing another decade of coverage.